Linear-Quadratic Optimal Control in Maximal Coordinates: Discussion

 \section{Discussion}

-As expected, both minimal- and maximal-coordinate LQR are capable of stabilizing the systems under investigation from initial configurations close the reference point or trajectory.
-However, for larger deviations from the nominal trajectory, maximal-coordinate LQR appears to be more robust in our tests.
-This interpretation stems from the larger basins of attraction for acrobot, cartpole, and the delta robot, as well as from the lower cost and variance for tracking LQR.

-One possible explanation for the higher robustness of maximal-coordinate LQR could lie in a larger region of validity of the linearization.
-This effect might relate to similar findings on advantages of higher-dimensional linear models \cite{bruder_modeling_2019,abraham_model-based_2017,suh_surprising_2020}.
-The LQR tracking problem exhibits similar behavior: During the first phase, both systems only deviated slightly from the reference trajectory and, therefore, both linearizations were reasonably accurate.
-In the second phase, with overall larger deviations from the nominal trajectory, minimal-coordinate LQR performed increasingly worse.
+The investigation of the resulting control laws for the simple pendulum in Sec. \ref{sec:casestudy} demonstrated that there is a difference between minimal- and maximal-coordinate LQR control laws, even for matching cost functions, and that the maximal-coordinate control law can be interpreted as nonlinear, enabling potentially better performance.
+This understanding is supported by the simulation analysis, where, as expected, both minimal- and maximal-coordinate LQR are capable of stabilizing the systems under investigation from initial configurations close to the reference point or trajectory.
+However, for larger deviations from the nominal trajectory, maximal-coordinate LQR appears to be more robust.
+This interpretation stems from the larger basins of attraction for acrobot, cartpole, and the delta robot.
+And the tracking LQR problem also reveals interesting insights: During the first phase, both systems only deviated slightly from the reference trajectory and, therefore, both control laws appear to be reasonably accurate.
+In the second phase, with overall larger deviations from the nominal trajectory, the maximal-coordinate LQR performed better, leading to overall lower cost and cost variance.

-It is important to note, however, that we only analyzed a small number of systems and settings and further analysis is necessary to determine the general validity of our results.
-It is possible that, for certain nonlinear systems or certain regions, minimal-coordinate LQR could outperform maximal-coordinate LQR.
+It is important to note, however, that further analysis is necessary to generalize our results.
+For certain nonlinear systems or certain regions, minimal-coordinate LQR could outperform maximal-coordinate LQR, for example, as seen with the pendulum in Fig. \ref{fig:respenderror} at certain velocities.